whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-21-Popsugar-Must-Have-Subscription-Box-March-2016-Review-Coupon.md

 <img src="/images/PopsugarMar2016MissIvyPearlFiveTasselNecklace2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

 <p>I actually have necklaces with tassels, but the tassels are made of leather for a rocker chic look which is more my style.
 These tassels are made of different shades of teal threads which I think will look great for spring or summer.
-I'm sure some gals would love this and it just might be there next favorite bauble, but sadly not for me.</p>
+I'm sure some gals would love this and it just might be they're next favorite bauble, but sadly not for me.</p>

 <br>